 There are many faiths that abstain from eating certain animal products.
-For example Hindus do not eat beef at all due to their perspective that the holy cow is sacred and therefore should be protected from harm.
+For example, Hindus do not eat beef at all due to their perspective that the holy cow is sacred and therefore should be protected from harm.
 Both Jews and Muslims refrain from eating pork, deeming it unclean and forbidden.
 Yet there are very few faiths that consistently and consciously abstain from eating all animal products of any kind.

 Many members of the Seventh-Day Adventist church commit to eating a plant-based diet that is rich in whole foods and plants but entirely free from alcohol, animal products, and caffeine drinks.
-While it is thought that approximately half of the community eat in this way, most other Seventh-Day Adventists eat vegetarian diet as a secondary option.
+While it is thought that approximately half of the community eats in this way, most other Seventh-Day Adventists eat a vegetarian diet as a secondary option.
 The reasoning behind it is not one of animal welfare in this case but one of human aspiration.

-In contrast to the Christian and Catholic faiths, the Adventist Church believe that the human self cannot be subdivided into separate elements of mind, body and spirit.
+In contrast to the Christian and Catholic faiths, the Adventist Church believes that the human self cannot be subdivided into separate elements of mind, body and spirit.
 They have a fully holistic view that extends to the food they eat and the lifestyle they choose in the understanding that every component contributes to the next.
 Again, this is fitting with the principles of veganism.

 According to Paul Rankin who is the current health director for the church, “We recognize that the healthier we are, the more we are able to serve God.
-The church does not mandate but simply encourages members to embrace a whole food, plant-based diet that is free of meat and animal products”.
+The church does not mandate but simply encourages members to embrace a whole-food, plant-based diet that is free of meat and animal products”.
 The thinking here is that by paying close attention to what the body consumes individuals hold greater power to nurture the community and world around them.
 This aligns closely with the ethos of many non-religious vegans who choose a cruelty-free lifestyle.

 What’s next for veganism?

 There is a long way to go before veganism becomes a regular option for the majority of the human population.
 There is a significant amount of work to do to get veganism respected and embraced in the same way that the major meat producers have managed to achieve for their products in the past century.
 Step by step, avocado by avocado, we can get there.
-In the mean time, there is a whole world of colorful, flavorful dishes to enjoy cooking up for our non-vegan friends and family!
+In the meantime, there is a whole world of colorful, flavorful dishes to enjoy cooking up for our non-vegan friends and family!